NastyaOleyna/serverless-academy/03_telegram_bot_weather_forecast/README.txt

 This is a Telegram Bot Weather Forecast.
 To start this app use "npm start".

+In this Telegram Bot you can see what the weather is like now or get the weather for the next 5 days in intervals of 3 or 6 hours.
+Also you can get info about weather every 3 or 6 hours.

 Telegram Bot has few commands:
 /start - to start bot